Sheree North: Later years

-After North's contract with Fox ended in 1958, her career stalled, although she continued to act in films, television, and on the stage throughout the rest of her life.
+After North's contract with Fox ended in 1958, her career stalled, although she continued to act in films, on television, and on the stage throughout the rest of her life.
 She guest-starred on episodes of The Untouchables and Gunsmoke (both 1963).
 North joined the cast of I Can Get It for You Wholesale in 1962, which featured Elliott Gould and introduced Barbra Streisand.
 She later guest-starred on a series of popular television series, including Ben Casey, Burke's Law (1963–65), The Virginian (1964–66), The Big Valley, The Iron Horse (both 1966), and The Fugitive (1965–67).

 After an eight-year absence from film acting, North accepted a lead role in the B-movie science-fiction film Destination Inner Space (1966).
 The film opened to only a minor release in 1966 and has rarely been seen since.
 North co-starred with Elvis Presley in one of his final films, The Trouble with Girls (1969).

 When she was not working in films, she worked in musicals and many other theatrical productions.
-She appeared on Broadway doing a lively routine in the musical Hazel Flagg (1953), and won a Theatre World Award.
+She appeared on Broadway doing a lively routine in the musical Hazel Flagg (1953) and won a Theatre World Award.
 This led directly to her being cast in the film Living It Up (1954).
 In 1962, she appeared on Broadway as Martha Mills in I Can Get It for You Wholesale, with Jack Kruschen, Elliott Gould, and Barbra Streisand in her Broadway debut.
 North also appeared in productions of Irma La Douce, Bye Bye Birdie, and Can-Can.
 In 1965, she took over from Shirley Knight in a Los Angeles production of Dutchman that coincided with the 1965 Watts riots.
 The production was controversial and was blamed by conservatives for inciting unrest.
 It was picketed, ads in newspapers were blocked, and North's car was set on fire.
 Despite that, the production ran for a year.